seanpmaxwell/Typescript-Best-Practices/README.md

 - function declarations with `function fnName()` and arrow functions with `const () => {}`.

 ### Objects
-- Anything with key/value pairs is technically an object
+- Anything with key/value pairs is technically an object.

 ### Classes
-- Syntax sugar for using functions with `new`.
-Use these sparingly.
-Don't use them for I/O data because that would require a constructor call for every item that gets returned.
+- Use these for managing dynamic data (i.e. a User object returned from a database query).
+Always protect your class with an interface.
+It's not typically necesasary to instantiate your classes when working with dynamic data, as a plain object represented by the class's interface can usually suffice.
+For example, if an ORM returns an object with all the key/value pairs for user (even if it's not an `instanceof` User) often times that's good enough and we don't need to call `new User()` to work with the data.

 ## Naming